Estimated reading time: 2 minutes

 Where is Pashupatinath Temple?

 Pashupatinath Temple is the most sacred temple for Lord Shiva in Nepal.
-The temple is situated at the banks of the Bagmati River, about 3-4 km from Kathmandu city.
+It is situated on the banks of the Bagmati River, about 3-4 km from Kathmandu city.
 The shrine is over two thousand years old and serves as a pilgrimage site for devotees worldwide who come to pay homage and receive blessings from Lord Shiva.

 What are the Traditional Rituals at Pashupatinath?